Pennsylvania State University: Rankings

-The Academic Ranking of World Universities ranked Penn state 101–150th among universities worldwide and 42–56th nationally for 2020.
-U.S. News & World Report ranked the university 63rd (tie) among national universities and 23rd (tie) among public schools in the United States for 2021.
-In 2022, the university is ranked 96th in the QS World University Rankings.
+The Academic Ranking of World Universities ranked Penn State between 101 and 150th among universities globally and between 42nd and 56th nationally for 2020.
+U.S. News & World Report ranked the university tied for 63rd among national universities and tied for 23rd among public schools in the United States for 2021.

+In 2022, the university was ranked 96th in the QS World University Rankings.
 The 2021 "World University Rankings" by Times Higher Education ranked the university as the 114th best university in the world.
-The 2021 'Global University Ranking' by CWTS Leiden Ranking ranked the university as 52nd best university in the world, 18th in the U.S.
+The 2021 Global University Ranking by CWTS Leiden Ranking ranked the university as 52nd-best university in the world and 18th in the U.S.

 Research

 Penn State is classified among "R1: Doctoral Universities – Very high research activity".
 Over 10,000 students are enrolled in the university's graduate school (including the law and medical schools), and over 70,000 degrees have been awarded since the school was founded in 1922.

-Penn State's research and development expenditure has been on the rise in recent years.
-For fiscal year 2013, according to institutional rankings of total research expenditures for science and engineering released by the National Science Foundation, Penn State stood second in the nation, behind only Johns Hopkins and tied with the Massachusetts Institute of Technology, in the number of fields in which it is ranked in the top ten.
-Overall, Penn State ranked 17th nationally in total research expenditures across the board.
-In 12 individual fields; however, the university achieved rankings in the top ten nationally.
-The fields and sub-fields in which Penn State ranked in the top ten are materials (1st), psychology (2nd), mechanical engineering (3rd), sociology (3rd), electrical engineering (4th), total engineering (5th), aerospace engineering (8th), computer science (8th), agricultural sciences (8th), civil engineering (9th), atmospheric sciences (9th), and earth sciences (9th).
-Moreover, in eleven of these fields, the university has repeated top-ten status every year since at least 2008.
-For fiscal year 2011, the National Science Foundation reported that Penn State had spent $794.846 million on R&D and ranked 15th among U.S. universities and colleges in R&D spending.

-For the 2008–2009 fiscal year, Penn State was ranked ninth among U.S. universities by the National Science Foundation, with $753 million in research and development spending for science and engineering.
-During the 2015–2016 fiscal year, Penn State received $836 million in research expenditures.
+According to the National Science Foundation, Penn State spent $971 million on research and development in 2021, ranking it 26th in the nation.

 The Applied Research Lab (ARL), located near the University Park campus, has been a research partner with the United States Department of Defense since 1945 and conducts research primarily in support of the United States Navy.
 It is the largest component of Penn State's research efforts statewide, with over 1,000 researchers and other staff members.